openstax/napkin-notes/helene/reqs.md

 #Technical considerations
 As a **developer**
- - I need a css tool that can be used for complex templates, including packaging and organizing of my rules.
+ - I need a css tool that can be used for complex templates, including packaging and organizing my rules.

 ## Less vs Sass
 ###Overriding mixins